emileindik/shwop/README.md

 Swaps the contents of two files or two directories.
-Another way to think of it is swapping their full path including name)
+I.e. swap their full path including name

 Install with `npm install shwop`, or `npm install shwop -g` for use as a CLI.